dansiegel/Mobile.BuildTools/docs/index.md

 | [Mobile.BuildTools.Configuration][BuildToolsConfigNuGet] | [![Latest NuGet][BuildToolsConfigNuGetShield]][BuildToolsConfigNuGet] | [![Latest CI Package][BuildToolsConfigSponsorConnectShield]][BuildToolsConfigSponsorConnect] |

 Want to consume the CI packages?
 Sign up as a [GitHub sponsor][sponsor] and you can access the Sponsor Connect private feed.

+## Why Use the Mobile.BuildTools

+The Mobile.BuildTools is designed to help you with a variety of tasks that make mobile app development easier and help you to follow best practices keeping app secrets as well as environment configurations out of your source control.
+Additionally the Mobile.BuildTools has a variety of helpers that can help you manage your image resources, white label apps, or generally make it easier to build your app for side by side installation for different environments like Dev, Stage, and Production.

 ## What does it do?